ThakaRashard/thakarashard.github.io/index.md

 ![mc](https://web.archive.org/web/20060622000110im_/http://mpfwww.jpl.nasa.gov/martianchronicle/martianchron5/masthead5.gif)

+@nbcnews there needs to be public education on choosing sex partners, new emplyees need to read our constitution about [reproductive freedom](https://leginfo.legislature.ca.gov/faces/codes_displaySection.xhtml?lawCode=CONS&sectionNum=SEC.%201.1.&article=I) to ensure they are not stopping girls from choosing a partner [2019 - pdf @stateofcalifornia](https://www.senate.ca.gov/sites/senate.ca.gov/files/california_constitution_2019-20_0.pdf)

+* California Constitution - CONS

+ARTICLE I DECLARATION OF RIGHTS [SECTION 1 - SEC.
+32]  ( Article 1 adopted 1879. )

+# SEC.
+1.1.
+The state shall not deny or interfere with an individual’s reproductive freedom in their most intimate decisions, which includes their fundamental right to choose to have an abortion and their fundamental right to choose or refuse contraceptives.
+This section is intended to further the constitutional right to privacy guaranteed by Section 1, and the constitutional right to not be denied equal protection guaranteed by Section 7.
+Nothing herein narrows or limits the right to privacy or equal protection.

+_(Sec.
+1.1 added Nov.
+8, 2022, by Prop.
+1. Res.Ch.
+97, 2022.
+Effective December 21, 2022.)_

+<iframe width="560" height="315" src="https://www.youtube.com/embed/7tl6DN51nwg?si=2gJKoCiGW-BAHuhI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 @nasa-openscapes its brutal at billie jean in long beach, the itching!!!!!!!! @longbeachinnovationteam @la-county-isd @nasa-pds @blackgirlscode [@ForAtlanta ra5hard.github.io/checking_in](https://ra5hard.github.io/checking_in)
 <img  alt="image" src="https://github.com/user-attachments/assets/7183a46a-806e-4d7e-ab42-a2f5c14ec47c" />